Skip to content

 • Pinch of salt

-1. Mix all ingredients to form a soft dough and leave it to rest for 1 hour.
+1. Mix all ingredients to form a soft dough and leave to rest for 1 hour.

-2. Roll into ovals and cook in a hot pan.
+2. Roll into ovals and cook in a hot pan until golden on both sides.

 3. Brush lightly with olive oil for added flavour (optional).